The strategies are designed to separately fine-tune the parameters for different kinds of trading signals.

 - MShotSortBy: Sorting of coins that the bot selects for the operation.
 Based on the 1-, 2-, 3-hourly deltas values or based on the hourly to daily volume ratio.
 Accordingly, the coin with the highest value will have the highest priority.

-- MShotUsePrice: Can be “ASK” (default) or “BID”.
+- MShotUsePrice: Can be “ASK” (default), “BID” or “Trade” – use the last trade price for calculation of the MoonShot price corridor.
 Determines what price (ASK or BID) should be used to calculate MoonShot price corridor

 The detector uses 4 intervals to check that the average prices and volumes grew from previous to next interval.
 Growth is set in percent.
 If you set 0 percent, then the condition turns into “price (volume) did not fall.”
 If you specify -1000 on any interval, then the check on this interval is disabled.